 As a matter of institutional philosophy, College of the Canyons believes in educating the body as well as the mind.
-Sixteen intercollegiate athletic programs, nine women's sports and seven men's, provide opportunities to participate in athletics for all who are interested.

-The college has maintained its status over the years as the 6th largest employer in the Santa Clarita Valley.
-And while we often think of education in more altruistic terms, it is inescapably a business -- having a lot in common with the burgeoning business growth in the region.
-The college plays an important role in training, retraining and educating members of the local workforce so that businesses don't have to look far for quality employees.
-In fact, dozens of partnerships have been forged with individual local companies to provide very specific training for employees -- the college supplies the instructors and educational expertise to train either at the work site or on campus, whichever is appropriate.
+Seventeen intercollegiate athletic programs, nine women's sports and eight men's, provide opportunities to participate in athletics for all who are interested.
+The College has maintained its status over the years as the third largest employer in the Santa Clarita Valley.
+While we often think of education in more altruistic terms, it is inescapably a business -- having a lot in common with the burgeoning business growth in the region.
+The College plays an important role in training, retraining and educating members of the local workforce so that businesses don't have to look far for quality employees.
+In fact, dozens of partnerships have been forged with individual local companies to provide very specific training for employees -- the College supplies the instructors and educational expertise to train either at the work site or on campus, whichever is appropriate.
 This "win, win" arrangement between businesses and the educational supplier fulfills the increasingly complex technological and managerial training needs of companies of all sizes in the region -- many of them in the local aerospace and manufacturing fields.

-The breadth, depth and quality of a College of the Canyons education is fast becoming one of the college's most powerful marketing tools.
-It is human nature to want to be associated with a "winner," so success in one area naturally breeds success in others.
-Over the last year, the college has received nearly \$2 million in grants to conduct broad-ranging activities and begin new, trial programs and educational opportunities for the community.
+The breadth, depth and quality of a College of the Canyons' education is fast becoming one of the College's most powerful marketing tools.
+It is human nature to want to be associated with a winner, so success in one area naturally breeds success in others.
+Over the last year, the College has received more than \$2.5 million in grants to conduct broad-ranging activities and begin new, trial programs and educational opportunities for the community.

-As College of the Canyons begins its 33rd year, it has positioned itself to be a vital and enduring educational and economic force in the region.
-From modern facilities, to a capable and enthusiastic staff, to innovative programs and high-tech solutions --- those who are currently involved with the college and those who will grace our doors in the future will find a safe, collegial campus that embodies a learning environment second to none!
+As College of the Canyons begins its 35th year, it has positioned itself to be a vital and enduring educational and economic force in the region.
+From modern facilities, to a capable and enthusiastic staff, to innovative programs and high-tech solutions --- those who are currently involved with the College and those who will grace its doors in the future will find a safe, collegial campus that embodies a learning environment second to none!